streamr-dev/network/docs/docs/guides/become-an-operator.md

 ```

 ## Troubleshooting
-Checkout the [testnet FAQ](../streamr-testnets/testnet-faq.md) it covers all the technical and token questions you have been wondering about.
+Checkout the [Operator FAQ](../help/operator-faq.md) it covers all the technical and token questions you have been wondering about.

 ## Choosing a different WebSocket port
 While entirely optional, if the default port is not suitable for you then you can change it by adding a `controlLayer` entry to your node config like so: